 Our business sectors conduct a range of briefings and trainings on environmental compliance.
-Other means of generating environmental awareness include sharing of best practices, study visits to other organisations with excellent environmental management practices as well as publications of newsletters which are distributed to our employees and customers.
+Other means of promulgating environmental awareness include sharing of best practices, study visits to other organisations with excellent environmental management practices as well as publications of newsletters which are distributed to our employees and customers.

 ST Engineering continually explores energy efficiency and environmental friendly initiatives, including technological investments that provide a reasonable rate of return.
-All our Singapore business units are certified to ISO 14001 "Environmental Management Systems", and are audited by reputable third party certification bodies on a yearly basis.
+All business units in Singapore are certified to ISO 14001 "Environmental Management Systems", and are audited by reputable third party certification bodies on a yearly basis.